algorandfoundation/xGov/Proposals/xGov-8.md

 Arc19 Collection Information: - This is built
 Pulls the on chain metadata for ARC19 Series so Creators can easily update and re-upload.

-Mass Asset Destroy:
+Mass Asset Destroy: - This is built
 Destroys creator made assets.

-Premium Send:
+Premium Send: - This is built
 Allows users to customize the note for their airdrops.

 Mass Clawback: